Jump to:

 History

 UDI is often associated with trauma.
 Anterior/inferior instability is commonly caused by a single event where the shoulder is placed in an unstable position, typically 90 degrees of abduction and 90 degrees of external rotation.
-Posterior instability may be caused by a single event (car accident) or chronic microtrauma (Football offensive lineman).
-The clinician must determine the mechanism of injury, associated neurologic symptoms, and if reduction occurred, whether it occurred manually or spontaneously.
-MDI generally presents atraumatically, bilaterally and with reports of weakness and/or poor athletic performance.
-Identify inciting activities, prior history, pain, paresthesia, and history of hypermobility.
+Posterior instability may be caused by a single event (car accident) or chronic microtrauma (football offensive lineman).
+The clinician must determine the mechanism of injury, associated neurologic symptoms, and if manual or spontaneous reduction occurred.
+MDI generally presents atraumatically, bilaterally, and with reports of weakness and/or poor athletic performance.
+Any inciting activities, prior history, pain, paresthesia, and history of hypermobility should be identified.

 Physical examination

-To rule out referred pathology, evaluated the cervical spine and peripheral nerves.
+To rule out referred pathology, evaluate the cervical spine and peripheral nerves.

 Inspection

-• Look for atrophy, resting scapular position, side to side symmetry, and prominence of the inferior and medial scapular border.2,6
+• Look for atrophy, resting scapular position, bilateral symmetry, and prominence of the inferior and medial scapular border.2,10

-• The presence of a rounded shoulder posture suggests anterior chest wall tightness.2
+• A rounded shoulder posture suggests anterior chest wall tightness.2

-• Dynamic observation of scapular motion during flexion and abduction may display prominence of the medial scapular border and dyskinetic patterns, part of a dynamic scapular dyskinesis test.2,6
+• Dynamic observation of scapular motion during flexion and abduction may display prominence of the medial scapular border and dyskinetic patterns, part of a dynamic scapular dyskinesis test.2,10

 Palpation

 • Examine the entire shoulder girdle for areas of tenderness.
-Tenderness over the coracoid process suggests pectoralis minor tightness associated with scapular dyskinesis.2,6
+Tenderness over the coracoid process suggests pectoralis minor tightness associated with scapular dyskinesis.2,10

 • Assess both active and passive ROM in multiple planes.
-Patients with increased laxity of the glenohumeral joint may be able to voluntarily sublux or dislocate and relocate their shoulders18
+Patients with increased laxity of the glenohumeral joint may be able to voluntarily subluxate or dislocate and relocate their shoulders.21

 Special tests

-• Load and Shift: Laxity observed by increased anterior or posterior motion of humeral head upon glenoid.19
+• Load and Shift: Increased anterior or posterior motion of humeral head upon the glenoid suggests laxity.22

-• Sulcus Sign: Inferior instability may be indicative of multidirectional instability/congenital laxity.15,19
+• Sulcus Sign: Inferior instability may be indicative of multidirectional instability/congenital laxity.18,22

 • Relocation Test: Suggests anterior instability.1,2

-• Scapular Assistance Test: With active arm elevation apply gentle pressure on the inferior medial scapular border in the direction of upward rotation and posterior tilt.
-A positive test results in an increased arc of motion and relief of impingement reduced symptoms.
-8,15,20
+• Scapular Assistance Test: With active arm elevation apply gentle pressure on the inferior medial scapular border in upward rotation and posterior tilt.
+A positive test results in an increased arc of motion and relief of impingement symptoms.8,15,20

 • Scapular Retraction Test: Stabilize the scapula in a retracted position.
-A positive test results in relief of impingement symptoms.8,15,20
+A positive test results in relief of impingement symptoms.13,18,23

-• Gagey hyper-abduction test: Above 105 degrees of passive abduction is associated with laxity of glenohumeral ligament.8
+• Gagey hyper-abduction test: Above 105 degrees of passive abduction is associated with laxity of glenohumeral ligaments.13

-• Scapular Dyskinesis test: weighted shoulder flexion and abduction movements while scapular motion is visually observed.
-A positive test consists of characterizing scapular dyskinesis as absent or present, each side is rated separately21
+• Scapular Dyskinesis test: Observe scapular motion with weighted shoulder flexion and abduction movements.
+A positive test consists of characterizing scapular dyskinesis as absent or present, rating each side separately.24

-• Lateral Scapular slide test: measures the distance between scapular medial-inferior border and the adjacent thoracic vertebrae in different positions (standing, hands on waist, and shoulder abduction to 90 degrees while maintaining arm in full medial rotation)22
+• Lateral Scapular slide test: Measure the distance between the scapular medial-inferior border and adjacent thoracic vertebrae in different positions (standing, hands on waist, and shoulder abduction to 90 degrees while maintaining arm in full medial rotation).25

 Imaging

-• Radiography (orthogonal view): Identify traumatic lesions at pre- and post-reduction stage. (i.e. bony Bankart lesions, Hill-Sachs defects, or other fractures).23 Assess underlying atraumatic diseases. (i.e. bony pathology and humeral head position).
+• Radiography (orthogonal view): Identify traumatic lesions (i.e. bony Bankart lesions, Hill-Sachs defects, or other fractures) at pre- and post-reduction stage.26 Assess underlying atraumatic diseases (i.e. bony pathology and humeral head position).

-• MRI: Assess capsular laxity, glenoid labral tears or potential rotator cuff tears in patients over 40.23 If labral pathology is suspected then some physicians prefer MRI Arthrography.
+• MRI: Assess capsular laxity, glenoid labral tears or potential rotator cuff tears in patients over 40.26 If labral pathology is suspected, then MRI Arthrography may be preferred.

-• CT can help identify subtle fractures not identified on plain radiographs and glenoid bone loss after a subluxation event.
+• CT: Identify subtle fractures not recognized on plain radiographs and glenoid bone loss after a subluxation event.

 • Ultrasound: Evaluate instabilities dynamically as well as soft tissue lesions (GH ligament or capsular thickening, rotator cuff injuries, joint effusions) in a cost-effective manner.

-• Nerve conduction tests and electromyography: Identify traumatic long thoracic nerve, dorsal scapular nerve or spinal accessory nerve damage as a cause of periscapular muscle weakness leading to dyskinesis.17 Most cases are due to muscular imbalances and other factors and not true nerve injuries, however.
+Nerve conduction tests and electromyography: Identify traumatic long thoracic nerve, dorsal scapular nerve or spinal accessory nerve damage as a cause of periscapular muscle weakness leading to dyskinesis.17 Most cases are due to muscular imbalances and other factors and not due to true nerve injuries, however.

 Rehabilitation Management and Treatments